Lipschitz-volume rigidity of Lipschitz manifolds among integral currents: Preliminaries

-and $\bM^\mu(T) \defl \|T\|^\mu(X)$.
-By \cite[Lemma~2.5]{Z} it holds: \begin{itemize} \item This extended notion of volume and mass on rectifiable spaces is compatible with the underlying Finsler volume on normed spaces. \item The Gromov-mass-star measure $\|T\|^{\rm m\ast}$ is the usual measure $\|T\|$ for metric currents. \item Finsler volumes and mass are comparable in the sense that
+Essentially by \cite[Lemma~2.5]{Z} it holds: \begin{itemize} \item This extended notion of volume and mass on rectifiable spaces is compatible with the underlying Finsler volume on normed spaces. \item The Gromov-mass-star measure $\|T\|^{\rm m\ast}$ is the usual measure $\|T\|$ for metric currents, whereas the mass on rectifiable $G$-chain is induced by the Busemann-Hausdorff volume. \item Finsler volumes are comparable in the sense that

-for some universal $C_n \geq 1$.
-In particular, any such measure is comparable to the Hausdorff measure (with multiplicities). \end{itemize} The last point indicates in particular that questions concerning integrability of function is independent of the choice of Finsler volume.
+for some universal $C_m \geq 1$.
+In particular, any such measure is comparable to the Ambrosio-Kirchheim or the Hausdorff mass. \end{itemize} The last point indicates in particular that questions concerning measurability, integrability and null-sets are independent of the choice of Finsler volume.